Deployment modes 🔗

 Gateway mode 🔗

-Use Gateway mode when one or more Collectors are running as a standalone service, for example in containers.
+Use this mode when one or more Collectors are running as a standalone service, for example in containers.
 Gateway mode is typically deployed per cluster, data center, or region.
-You can configure the Collector in Agent mode or the serverless instrumentaiton to send data to the Collector running in Gateway mode.

 Configure a larger buffer.